Got pain? Let us help you with Kinesiology

 Regardless of whether you have taken the time, there’s always a way to get the help you need.
 The time is now, and asking for help can be easy.

-Coral-Lei Jane is a practicing member at BC Association of Kinesiology and works with ICBC Clients.
-She is accepting clients at her home studio by following COVID protocols.
+Coral-Lei Jane is a practicing member at BC Association of Kinesiology.
+She is accepting clients at her home studio.

-Most people have 1-3 sessions depending on their issue or complaint.
-If there’s an issue or problem that you’ve had for a while, its usually takes a couple of sessions to get to the origin of the problem.
-People seem to notice a huge shift in the first session and the follow up sessions help to consolidate the work.
-You could also use the three sessions whenever you feel out of balance or want to achieve a new goal.
+If there’s an issue or problem that you’ve been dealing with for a while, the number of sessions will depend on your ability to stay consistent.
+People seem to notice a huge shift in the first session and the follow-up sessions help to consolidate the work.

 Find Your Posture